firecracker-microvm/firecracker/docs/kernel-policy.md

 ## Caveats

-- When using a 4.14 host and a 5.10 guest, we disable the SVE extension in the guest.
-This is due to the introduction of the SVE extension in Graviton3, which causes the default 5.10 guest (with SVE support enabled), to crash if run with a 4.14 host which does not support SVE.
 - [Snapshot compatibility across kernel versions](snapshotting/snapshot-support.md#snapshot-compatibility-across-kernel-versions)
 - When booting with kernels that support both ACPI and legacy boot mechanisms Firecracker passes VirtIO devices to the guest twice, once through ACPI and a